All Episodes

 Why you had this male just discard you as some ornament?

-I tell you it got so bad out there you couldn't compliment a woman on her appearance, because that was an insult, because you're ignoring her brain.
+I tell you, it got so bad out there, you couldn't compliment a woman on her appearance because that was an insult because you're ignoring her brain.

 I'm not making this up.

-Good morning, America has run a series on gas prices called Pain at the Pump, covering the more mundane elements of the story and a few more personal reports and correspondence in one segment on May the 18th, correspondent David Muir explained how gas prices would raise the cost of his family's summer vacation at Cape Cod.
+Good Morning America has run a series on gas prices called Pain at the Pump, covering the more mundane elements of the story and a few more personal reports from correspondence.

 Little nieces and nephews love the Chatham candy store, but we learned that it's just not just the candy that'll cost more, he told viewers.

-Oh, wrench our hearts, why don't you?
+Oh, wrench our hearts.

 Good morning, America.